zowe/docs-site/docs/user-guide/at-tls-configuration.md

 ## Multi-tenancy deployment

-For specific scenario when Central API ML is running on z/OS with AT-TLS enabled, it is important to override the protocol for the external URL.
-This information is used by the Central API ML to call domain API ML and it needs to reflect outbound AT-TLS rule.
-In this case, update your domain API ML configuration as follows:
+For the specific scenario when Central API ML is running on z/OS with AT-TLS enabled, it is important to override the protocol for the external URL.
+This information is used by the Central API ML to call the domain API ML and needs to reflect the outbound AT-TLS rule.
+In this case, update your domain API ML configuration:

 ```yaml
 zowe: